 1. Abstract:

-Among every living organism, trophic chains belong to the most important aspects of population dynamics.
-Parasitism and parasitic influence are often neglected in them, even though it’s a very common strategy in nature.
-Evolutionary ecology deals inter alia with topics like ecological and population dynamics.
+Among every food web, trophic chains belong to the most important aspects of population and community dynamics.
+However, species interactions such as parasitism are often neglected in them, even though it’s a very common strategy in nature.
 It is well known that many parasites are able to change their host’s phenotype (e.g., in it’s metabolic rate) either chemically or physically to their very own advantage.
 Parasites have their own metabolism, they need nutrients meaning a nutrient loss (or malnutrition) for their hosts since many parasites gather their needed resources from their hosts.
-Phenotypical changes caused by a parasite may alter the behavior of its host as well, which can also have an impact on the common habitat.
-In this paper, I study the host-parasite interaction between the two species Macrocyclops albidus (host) and Schistocephalus solidus (parasite) regarding the feeding behavior and therefore the functional response of M. albidus in dependency of the host-parasite interaction.
-S. solidus is a parasitic tapeworm with a complex lifecycle, meaning that it infects multiple hosts of different species throughout its lifecycle.
-In S. solidus’ case, it infects three different host species throughout its life, starting with copepod species like M. albidus as first intermediate host.
-With every consecutive, the trophic level changes.
-The obligate consecutive intermediate host for S. solidus is the Holarctic fish, the three-spined stickleback (Gasterosteus aculeatus).
-Transmission between the hosts results from predation of infected prey between the trophic levels, therefore, the final definitive host of S. solidus are fish-predatory birds.
-Many studies have dealt with S. solidus but most of them focused on the interaction between S. solidus and G. aculeatus while there is less data for the remaining two host of S. solidus’ lifecycle.
-This paper aims to achieve more knowledge of the interaction between S. solidus and its first intermediate host, in this case, M. albidus.
+Phenotypic changes caused by a parasite may alter the behavior of its host as well, which can also have an impact on the common habitat.
+In this theses, I study how infections by the trophical transmited parasite Schistocephalus solidus ater the feeding behavior of their first host, the copepod Macrocyclops albidus.
+Specifically, we investigate whether the functional response curves of M. albidus are alter by S. solidus Add here the main results, and what it means.

-2. Introduction:
+2. Introduction